hbowie/notenik/docs/index.md

 **Date**: The date of the note, such as the date the note was officially published, or a due date for the note.
 The date may be expressed in any of a number of common formats.
 It may also be a partial date, such as a year, or a year and a month.
 It may or may not contain a specific time of day.

+**Index**: One or more terms under which this note should appear in an index of the collection.
+Multiple terms can be placed on separate Index lines within the note, or can be entered as one field by using a semi-colon (';') to end each term entry.
+A URL to be associated with the term can be placed in parentheses following the term.
+If the term should reference a specific anchor within the note, then the anchor can be specified by preceding it with the usual pound sign ('#').

 **Teaser**: An excerpt from the note used as a teaser in a list of notes.
 The teaser may be formatted using Markdown.

 **Body**: The body of the note; in other words, an indicator that the document portion of the note follows.
 In this case the field value is expected on following lines.
 The Body field will always be treated as the final field in a note, to avoid having portions of the document inadvertently treated as fields.

+Note that, if the 'Body:' identifier is omitted, then Notenik will by default consider any block of text following other fields to constitute the body of the note.

 In addition, the following two fields are derived from file system data about the file.

 **Mod Date**: This is the last modification of the note, as maintained by the file system (not specified within the contents of the note, but available as note metadata).

 **File Size**: This is the size of the file, in characters, as maintained by the file system (not specified within the contents of the note, but available as metadata).

+<h2 id="access-notes-with-other-software">Access Notes with Other Software</h2>

+A single note, or a collection of notes, may be accessed and manipulated by any software that recognizes the Notenik data format.

+Java classes for Notenik data access can be found on [GitHub](https://github.com/hbowie/psdatalib) in the following package:

+* com.powersurgepub.psdatalib.notenik

+[PSTextMerge](http://www.powersurgepub.com/products/pstextmerge/index.html) is one example of another application that can access and manipulate data stored in the Notenik format.
+One input type recognized by PSTextMerge is a Note Index, which can be used to generate an index from the Index fields identified for a note collection.

 <h2 id="create-backups">Create Backups</h2>